 And finally, my ZE:A recommendation is to listen to tracks 2-6 of Spectacular (“Aftermath” through “Never End”) and spare yourself the embarrassment of hearing any of their singles before that.

-seasquared asked: TEEN TOP PLEASE because i keep meaning to see what others see in them but that keeps falling to the very bottom of my to-do list
+seasquared said: TEEN TOP PLEASE because i keep meaning to see what others see in them but that keeps falling to the very bottom of my to-do list

 For me Teen Top’s best songs by far are their singles, so if you’ve already heard those you may end up back at square one.
 In chronological order:

 1. “박수” (Clap).
 Their debut single introduces the basic elements of their music: the smooth, nasal timbre of Niel’s voice, the plaintive melodic singing of the others, and songwriting that is better than they likely deserve.
 Those two seconds of silence at 1:38 alone make this one of the most musically interesting debut singles of the last few years, to the point where the MV actually fills it in in an attempt to normalize it.
 (Accept no substitutes for the recorded version.)

 2. “Supa Luv”.
 Produced by Hyuk Shin, a.k.a. “the guy who [co-]wrote ‘One Less Lonely Girl’”, as it’s been publicized.
 Biebs got this guy’s nostalgic side; Teen Top gets his futuristic one.
 This one takes a few listens.

 3. “향수뿌리지마” (Don’t Spray Perfume).
 The shimmery synths are beautiful, but to enjoy them you either have to get past or give in to the squicky concept and lyrics (as unimaginatively illustrated in the MV).
 This mix of cringing guilt and pop pleasure is the essence of Teen Top’s appeal.